 Yes!
 Advisors play a pivotal role in your academic career.
-Advisors can give experienced advice about choosing courses and a major; can provide information about other educational opportunities, such as foreign study, mission trips and internships; and can point students in the right direction for a variety of student services.
+Advisors can give experienced advice about choosing courses and a major, provide information about other educational opportunities (such as foreign study, mission trips and internships), and point students in the right direction for a variety of student services.

 I need a copy of my degree sheet.

-Please send us an email and indicate your name and major.
+Please email the Registrar’s Office and indicate your name and major.

 How do I drop a class after the drop/add date?

-You need to come to the Registrar’s Office and pick up a form to fill out.
+You need to visit the Registrar’s Office to complete a form.
 Additional information will be given once the form is filled out.